nhat-14/nhat-14.github.io/books_to_read.md

 - Private Equity: A Memoir by Carrie Sun.
 - Common Stocks and Uncommon Profits by Philip Arthur Fisher
 - The Code of Capital by Katharina Pistor
+- Benjamin Graham on Value Investing by Janet Lowe

 # Science and Technology
 - Code Complete by Steve McConnell.